IGLICT/DeepFaceVideoEditing/README.md

   python run_pti_stylegan3.py
   ```

+PTI weights will be generated in example directory and pti results for 1st frame will be generated in `pti_results` directory.

 ### Sketch editing

 Generate the sketch editing results for single frame.

 **Modify the `./configs/paths_config.py`**: change the `inversion_edit_path` to sketch editing directory which contains image, sketch and mask.

+The edit frame is named `img.jpg`, drawn sketch is named `sketch_edit.jpg` and drawn mask is named `mask_edit.jpg`.

 Then, generate sketch optimization results: